soumyaghatak/soumyaghatak.github.io/_pages/about.md

 Hi there, I'm Soumya (সৌম্য)!

-I am a first year PhD student at <a href="https://iisc.ac.in/">Indian Institute of Science, Bangalore</a>
+I am a first year PhD student at the department of [Electrical and Communication Engineering](https://ece.iisc.ac.in/), [Indian Institute of Science, Bangalore](https://iisc.ac.in/)